- This post contains affiliate links. Read more here.

 When it comes to toothpaste, Virbac C.E.T. and Vetoquinal lead the field.
 This, and other food-flavored toothpaste, are for both cats and dogs—who knew they shared tastes?

 Certified Master Groomer Rose Silcox-Rither of the Seattle company Better Kitty says it’s understandable to be hesitant about trimming your cat’s claws.
 Still, want to give it a try?
-She recommends getting this type of inexpensive clippers specially designed for cat claws—not ones designed for dogs or humans.
+She recommends getting these inexpensive clippers into your cat grooming supplies because they’re specially designed for cat claws—which are different than those of dogs or humans.
 “The less fancy, the better,” she says.

 These claw clippers are available in two sizes (small/medium is appropriate for most cats) and come with detailed instructions for use.
-The scissors shape and rubberized handles give you a good grip; semi-circular indentations in both blades allow you to see exactly where you going to cut.Buy on Chewy
+The scissors shape and rubberized handles give you a good grip; semi-circular indentations in both blades allow you to see exactly where you going to cut.Find on Amazon Shop on Chewy

-In some households, nail grooming includes applying glue-on nail caps for indoor cats with scratching issues.
+In some households, cat nail grooming includes applying glue-on nail caps for indoor kitties with scratching issues.
 Some cats will adapt readily to them.
 Others don’t like it any more than getting their nails trimmed.
-If your kitty is a fan, these Soft Claws get great reviews.Buy on Chewy
+If your kitty is a fan, a supply of these Soft Claws should do the trick; they get great reviews.Shop on Chewy

-This scented shampoo is gentle on skin, but effective enough for spot cleaning a yucky mess.
-For cats (and people) less than thrilled about scents, Earthbath also makes fragrance-free shampoos.Buy on Chewy
+An essential part of your cat grooming supplies, this scented shampoo is gentle on skin, but effective enough for spot cleaning a yucky mess.
+For cats (and people) less than thrilled about scents, Earthbath also makes fragrance-free shampoos.Find on Amazon Shop on Chewy

 You probably don’t want to dry off a wet cat with one of your nice bath towels.
-An old towel will do, but these lightweight microfiber towels offer more absorbency, plus quick drying.
-Choice of two sizes.Buy on Chewy
+An old towel will do, but a supply of these lightweight microfiber towels offer more absorbency, plus quick drying.
+There are two size to choose from for your cat grooming arsenal.Shop on Chewy

-Clean up your cat’s sticky spots with these sturdy, fragrance-free, hypoallergenic grooming wipes.
-These moisturized wipes remove dander and dirt and are great for getting litter off those little paws.Buy on Chewy
+Clean up your cat’s sticky spots with these sturdy hypoallergenic grooming wipes.
+These moisturized wipes remove dander and dirt and are great for getting litter off those little paws.Find on Amazon

 Banish eye goop!
-These pre-soaked sterile pads make it safe to gently remove dirt, grime, and bacteria around your cat’s eyes.
-The cleaning solution is soothing and non-stinging.Buy on Chewy
+This supply of pre-soaked sterile pads make it safe to gently remove dirt, grime, and bacteria around your cat’s eyes.
+The cleaning solution is soothing and non-stinging for regular grooming.Shop on Chewy

 Need a professional to remove mats, clip claws, or give an elderly kitty a makeover?
 A groomer can now come to your house, equipped with a full complement of cat grooming supplies and tools!
 To learn more about the grooming services Rover now offers, please check out our groomers’ page.
 Enter your postal code to find grooming services in your area.